yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 # Since / For Ke Tense ERRORS

-## After Since always use simple past tense
+## After Since always use simple past tense ..(Simple past means only Simple Past no other)
 ## Use Perfect or Perfect Continuous Tense with Since / For